Senate House, London: Senate House Library

 Senate House Library (formerly known as the University of London Library) occupies the fourth to the 18th floors of the building, with the public areas of the library on the fourth to seventh floors.
 The library is open to staff and students of all colleges within the university (although levels of access differ between institutions) and contains material relevant chiefly to arts, humanities, and social science subjects.

-The library is administered by the central university as part the Senate House Libraries, and in 2005 had more than 32,000 registered users.
+The library is administered by the central university as part of the Senate House Libraries, and in 2005 had more than 32,000 registered users.
 It holds around three million volumes, including 120,000 volumes printed before 1851.
 The library started with the foundation of the University of London in 1836, but began to develop from 1871 when a book fund was started.

 Along with a subscription to over 5,200 journals, other resources include the Goldsmiths' Library of Economic Literature, and the Palaeography room's collection of western European manuscripts.
 The library also holds over 170,000 theses by graduate students.
 From 2006 onwards, the library has been undergoing a comprehensive refurbishment process.

 The library is also home to the University of London archives, which include the central archive of the university itself and many other collections, including the papers of social reformer Charles Booth, philosopher Herbert Spencer, actress and mystic Florence Farr, author and artist Thomas Sturge Moore, writer Opal Whiteley, and publishing company Gerald Duckworth and Company Ltd.

 Since June 2021, the librarian has been Catríona Cannon; she is also director of the Library Transformation Programme for the University of London.

 In popular culture

 Due to its imposing architecture, Senate House is popular with the film and television industries as a shooting location; often for official buildings.
+It inspired the description of the Ministry of Truth in George Orwell's Nineteen Eighty-Four.

 Films that have featured the building include the 1995 version of Richard III (interior of a government building), the 1984 film of Nineteen Eighty-Four (exterior of the apartment building where O'Brien lives), Blue Ice (a hotel), Spy Game (lobby of CIA Headquarters), Batman Begins (lobby of a court), The Dark Knight Rises (a costume ball), Nanny McPhee and the Big Bang (a war office), Fast & Furious 6 (Moscow Interpol HQ), Jack Ryan: Shadow Recruit (Moscow restaurant), No Time to Die (MI6 Reception) and The 355 (a Shanghai casino).